 Hide Rows Which You Don’t Want to Show

-If you are old to excel in hiding and unhiding, this is not strange for you.
-The similar technique we can apply here as well.
-It is very rare we use more than 1 lakh rows of data set.
+This is not strange for you if you are old enough to excel in hiding and unhiding.
+A similar technique can apply here as well.
+We rarely use more than 1 lakh rows of data sets.
 I often don’t want to show unnecessary rows to the users.
-We can hide both rows and columns in excel.
-Follow below steps to learn this technique.
+We can hide both rows and columns in Excel.
+Follow the below steps to learn this technique.

-Step 1: Select the one row below where you want to display the number of rows.
-For example, if I want to display 1 lakh rows I will select the row after 1 lakh row.
+Step 1: Select the row below where you want to display the number of rows.
+For example, if I want to display 1 lakh rows, I will select the row after 1 lakh.
 Reaching after the row of 1 lakh is not that easy.
 Scrolling till the 1 lakh row is not that easy.
 Place a cursor on the Name Box.

 Select this entire row by pressing the shortcut key Shift Space.

-Step 2: Now hold the Keys Shift & Ctrl > Press down Arrow it will take you till the end of the last row.
+Step 2: Hold the Keys Shift & Ctrl > Press down Arrow; it will take you to the end of the last row.

-Step 3: Right click on the column header and select hide option.
+Step 3: Right-click on the column header and select the hide option.

-Pro Tip: We can also press Ctrl + 9 which is the shortcut key to hide selected rows.
+Pro Tip: We can press Ctrl + 9, the shortcut key, to hide selected rows.

 Step 4: It will hide all the selected rows and display only 1 lakh rows.